MartinSteefStefko/pokedex-monorepo/README.md

 rest-pokedex-node
 rest-auth-node

-Run `npx nx serve  <app_name> --watch` to start the development servers.
+Run `pnpm nx serve <app_name> --watch` to start the development servers.
 Both are needed to complete the flow.

 Note: If new fastify app cannot find the library, remove node_modules. pnpn-lock.yaml and do:
 `pnpm i`